A Myhill-Nerode Characterization and Active Learning for One-Clock Timed Automata: Myhill-Nerode Style Characterization

 \section{Myhill-Nerode Style Characterization}

-In this section, given a language \(L\), we define the \emph{syntactic profile} of \(L\), which is a machine-independent profile based on the syntactic reset function $\rl$.
-Using the syntactic profile and together with the results of the previous section, we obtain a Myhill-Nerode style characterization of $1$-DTA recognizable languages. \paragraph{Syntactic Profile.} The syntactic profile of \(L\) is \((\rl,\approx^{L})\) where \(\rl\) is the syntactic reset function of \(L\) and \(\approx^{L}\subseteq \HI\times \HI\) is the equivalence that identifies two half-integral words whenever their \(\rl\) values are equal and their residual languages are the same.
+In this section, given a language \(L\), we define the \emph{syntactic profile} of \(L\), which is a machine-independent profile based on the syntactic reset function \(\rl\).
+Using the syntactic profile and together with the results of the previous section, we obtain a Myhill-Nerode style characterization of \(1\)-DTA recognizable languages. \paragraph{Syntactic Profile.} The syntactic profile of \(L\) is \((\rl,\approx^{L})\) where \(\rl\) is the syntactic reset function of \(L\) and \(\approx^{L}\subseteq \HI\times \HI\) is the equivalence that identifies two half-integral words whenever their \(\rl\) values are equal and their residual languages are the same.
 Formally, we define

-As shown next, when \(L\) is a $1$-DTA recognizable language \((\rl,\approx^{L})\) satisfies all the conditions of Definition~\ref{def:monotonic}.
-We are thus in position to define the \emph{canonical acceptor} of $L$ as $\Aa_{(\rl, \approx^L)}$.
-Moreover, the maximum constant of $\Aa_{(\rl, \approx^L)}$ is \(K_{L}\) where we recall that $K_L$ is the smallest constant $K$ such that there exists a $1$-DTA with maximum constant $K$ that accepts $L$. \begin{proposition} If \(L\) is a \(1\)-DTA recognizable language then \((\rl,\approx^{L})\) is \(L\)-preserving, monotonic and has finite index and \(K_{(\rl,\approx^{L})}=K_{L}\). \end{proposition} From Proposition~\ref{prop:mh} together with the results of Section~\ref{sec:syntactic-reset} we get the first part of the Myhill-Nerode style characterization: \(L\) is \(1\)-DTA recognizable if and only if \((\rl,\approx^{L})\) is \(L\)-preserving, monotonic and has finite index.
+As shown next, when \(L\) is a \(1\)-DTA recognizable language \((\rl,\approx^{L})\) satisfies all the conditions of Definition~\ref{def:monotonic}.
+We are thus in position to define the \emph{canonical acceptor} of \(L\) as \(\Aa_{(\rl, \approx^L)}\).
+Moreover, the maximum constant of \(\Aa_{(\rl, \approx^L)}\) is \(K_{L}\) where we recall that \(K_L\) is the smallest constant \(K\) such that there exists a \(1\)-DTA with maximum constant \(K\) that accepts \(L\). \begin{proposition} If \(L\) is a \(1\)-DTA recognizable language then \((\rl,\approx^{L})\) is \(L\)-preserving, monotonic and has finite index such that \(K_{(\rl,\approx^{L})}=K_{L}\). \end{proposition} From Proposition~\ref{prop:monotone-to-automaton} and~\ref{prop:mh}, we get the first part of the Myhill-Nerode style characterization: \(L\) is \(1\)-DTA recognizable if and only if \((\rl,\approx^{L})\) is \(L\)-preserving, monotonic and has finite index.